 QSI Chengdu believes that maintaining good communications between the school and the home is critical to student success.
-Phone calls, notes, WeChat messages and e-mail are welcomed and encouraged.
+Phone calls, notes, and email are welcomed and encouraged.
 In case of an emergency, it is vital that parents keep channels of communication to the school open at all times.
-For more information on emergency procedures, QSI Chengdu publishes a separate Emergency Handbook.
+For more information on emergency procedures, QSI Chengdu publishes a separate Emergency Handbook, which is available on our website.